Who is the CEO of your closet?

 Yes Janet “Miss Jackson if you’re nasty” said it best when she asked “WHAT HAVE YOU DONE FOR ME LATELY??”

-As CEO, and for that matter CFO and CMO, of your wardrobe it’s time you asked every single item that exact question.
+As CEO, as well as CFO and CMO, it’s time you asked every single item in your wardrobe that exact question.
 Just what kinds of things should they be “doing” for you?

 An item of clothing should do at least a few of the following: